braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/actioniq.md

 ---
 nav_title: ActionIQ
 article_title: ActionIQ
 description: "This reference article covers the Braze and ActionIQ integration.
-ActionIQ is a enterprise customer data platform for marketers, analysts, and technologists.
+ActionIQ is an enterprise customer data platform for marketers, analysts, and technologists.
 This integration allows brands to sync and map their ActionIQ data directly to Braze."
 alias: /partners/actioniq/
 page_type: partner
 search_tag: ActionIQ